camunda/camunda-docs/docs/product-manuals/operate/userguide/resolve-incidents-update-variables.md

 ./bin/zbctl.exe --insecure publish message "payment-received" --correlationKey="1234"
 ```

-In the Operate interface, you should now see the process instance has an <!-- FIXME: [“Incident”](/reference/incidents.html) --> incident, which means there’s a problem with process execution that needs to be fixed before the process instance can progress to the next step.
+In the Operate interface, you should now see the process instance has an <!-- FIXME: [“Incident”](/reference/incidents.html) --> incident, which means there’s a problem with process execution that must be fixed before the process instance can progress to the next step.

 ![operate-incident-process-view](./img/operate-process-view-incident_light.png)